mstream/purescript-json-schema/docs/src/assessing-the-type-of-compatibility-based-on-schemata-differences.md

 ---

+### assessing the type of compatibility based on the range of allowed values being reduced using the exclusive version of constraints

+In this situation, all numbers from the new, shorted range fall into the old, longer range.
+Therefore, such a change is forward compatible.

+_Input:_

+the range of allowed values being reduced using the exclusive version of
+constraints:

+> - JSON schema path: #
+>
+>   change of exclusiveMaximum from 20.0 to 15.0
+>
+> - JSON schema path: #
+>
+>   change of exclusiveMinimum from 5.0 to 10.0

+_Output:_

+forward compatibility:

+> Reasons for breaking the backward compatibility:
+>
+> - - schema path: #
+>
+>     the range of allowed values has been reduced by (5.0,10.0] and [15.0,20.0)

+---

 ### assessing the type of compatibility based on the range of allowed number values being extended and reduced at the same time using exclusive versions of constraints

 In this situation, there are some numbers which do not fall into neither